 7. Swap Milk Chocolate for Organic Dark Chocolate

 Most chocolate bars are high in sugar and come with zero nutritional value.
 However, dark chocolate is naturally lower in sugar – a small bar of Green & Blacks dark chocolate contains less than half the sugar of your average KitKat.
+Dark chocolate has also been shown to increase blood flow to the brain as well as to the heart, so it can help improve cognitive function and reduce the risk of stroke.

 8. Swap Fruit Smoothies for Green Smoothies